| |

 of Rome, and the Sultan of Egypt.
 I seized the Hungarian crown and

+gave it to the least of my slaves.
 He called himself the "master of the lands of Caesar and Alexander

 the Great," and later as simply, "Caesar."
 It's hard,